List of additives in cigarettes

 This is a static list of 599 additives that could be added to tobacco cigarettes in 1994.
 The ABC News program Day One first released the list to the public on March 7, 1994.
 It was submitted to the United States Department of Health and Human Services in April 1994.
+They are also listed in the 1998 Tobacco Master Settlement Agreement, which followed dozens of state-level lawsuits against tobacco companies known to have added additives to their cigarettes while deceiving the public about their addictive and deadly effects.

-They are also listed in the documents that are part of the 1998 Tobacco Master Settlement Agreement.
-It applies, as documented, only to American manufactured cigarettes intended for distribution within the United States by the listed companies.
+The list applies, as documented, only to American manufactured cigarettes intended for distribution within the United States by the listed companies.
 The five major tobacco companies that reported the information were: